 - If possible, bring binoculars to watch the animals.

-- If you have doubts about which lens you should bring, my advice is to take a lens with a good range in focal length with you, like a 70mm-300mm.
-Avoid changing lenses here, it winds way too much.
+- If you have doubts about which camera lens you should bring, my advice is to take a lens with a good range in focal length with you, like a 70mm-300mm.
+Avoid changing lenses here, it winds way too much for that.